sreekancherla/sreekancherla.github.io/_pages/research.md

 ## Working papers

-**Temporary Shocks, Permanent Impacts: The Effects of Liquidity on Job Search and Reemployment** (*JMP, undergoing review -- email for draft*)<br />
+**Temporary Shocks, Permanent Impacts: The Effects of Liquidity on Job Search and Reemployment** (*JMP*)<br />
 <small>(with [Nick Flamang](https://nickflamang.github.io/))</small><br />
-<small>[<a href="#/" onclick="visib('abstract_uidelays')">View Abstract</a>]</small>
+<small>[<a href="#/" onclick="visib('abstract_uidelays')">View Abstract</a> | [Draft][draft_uidelays]]</small>

 <div id="abstract_uidelays" style="display: none; text-align: justify; line-height: 100%" ><small>
-How do differences in cash-on-hand during unemployment affect reemployment and long-term earnings trajectories for job seekers?
-We provide new evidence by examining plausibly random delays in unemployment insurance (UI) benefit payments-- which provide high-frequency, wealth-constant variation in claimants' liquidity during the spell-- during a temporary system glitch at the California UI system in 2013.
-The mean claimant had \$825 in UI benefits delayed (2.6 weeks of benefits) during the glitch, and waited an average of 34 days before being fully compensated.
-In the short run, claimants with delayed payments exit UI more quickly, have shorter non-employment spells, and find better re-employment firm matches.
-These effects are persistent over time: Five years after the system glitch, delayed claimants have higher employment and earnings.
-These results are consistent with models of job search incorporating duration dependence, where UI induces longer unemployment spells that reduce re-employment rates and future wages.
+How do differences in job seekers' liquidity during unemployment affect their reemployment and long-term earnings trajectories?
+We provide new evidence by examining delays in unemployment insurance (UI) benefit payments, which create high-frequency variation in claimants' cash-on-hand: delays shift the timing of benefits, but not the total amount of benefits received.
+We utilize administrative delays resulting from a 2013 California system glitch that affected UI benefit payment timing, but only for a subset of active claimants.
+Our research design compares claimants plausibly randomly delayed during the outage to unaffected claimants after matching on a rich set of demographics, earnings histories, and pre-outage claim histories to minimize pre-treatment differences.
+The mean delayed claimant had $825 in UI benefits delayed (2.6 weeks of benefits) during the glitch, and waited an average of 34 days before being fully compensated.
+In the short run, claimants with delayed payments exit UI earlier, are employed faster, and find better reemployment firm matches.
+Moreover, these effects are highly persistent over time: even five years after the system glitch, delayed claimants have higher employment and earnings.
+We find novel evidence that these effects are largest among claimants affected early into their unemployment spell.
+Taken together, these results are consistent with a model of job search incorporating duration dependence, where UI induces longer unemployment spells that reduce reemployment rates and future wages.
 </small><br><br/></div>

+[draft_uidelays]: </files/UI_Delays_and_Job_Search_Kancherla_JMP.pdf>

 **Understanding Capital Gains Responses to Taxes using Transaction-Level Data**<br />
 <small>(with [Alisa Tazhitdinova](https://alisatns.weebly.com/))</small><br />